UEFA Nations League final four: Who is in it? When is it? Where does it take place?

 Article body

-Croatia and the Netherlands have become the first sides to book their place in the 2023 UEFA Nations League final four.
+Italy have joined Croatia and the Netherlands in becoming the first sides to book their place in the 2023 UEFA Nations League final four.

-The Netherlands only needed to avoid a heavy home defeat by Belgium to secure their ticket and they avoided any nerves by edging their neighbours 1-0 thanks to Virgil van Dijk's second-half header.
-Croatia were made to work hard, on the other hand, despite Luka Modrić's early opener away to Austria.
-Christoph Baumgartner levelled for the hosts, and it took goals from Marko Livaja and Dejan Lovren to seal a 3-1 victory – and keep Group A1 rivals Denmark at bay.
+The Azzurri clinched their spot thanks to a 2-0 triumph at previous Group A3 leaders Hungary, leapfrogging their hosts via goals from Giacomo Raspadori and Federico Dimarco.
+A day before, the Netherlands secured their ticket following a 1-0 win against neighbours Belgium, while Croatia were made to work hard in Austria, where Marko Livaja and Dejan Lovren hit second-half efforts to seal a crucial 3-1 success.

 The semi-finals will be played on 14 and 15 June 2023, with the final and third-place play-off to follow on 18 June.
 The hosts will be appointed in January 2023; the four sides in Group A4 – Belgium, Poland, Netherlands and Wales – all declared an interest.